Louisa Woods Counselling

 Tūngia te ururua, kia tupu whakaritorito te tupu o te harakeke – Clear away the undergrowth so the new shoots of the harakeke can spring up.

 I am a qualified, experienced counsellor with twenty years experience working with people in the education and health sectors both here in Aotearoa, and overseas.
+As of February 2025, I am bringing my counselling practice to Christchurch, having moved here with my family from Marlborough.
+Alongside my practice, I also work as a lecturer on the Massey University Masters of Counselling programme.

 I can offer you a warm, safe, non-judgmental space so that you can explore your thoughts and feelings and examine the things in your life that have and are affecting you.
-By working in partnership, we can clear a path towards a more fulfilling rich life.
+By working in partnership, we can clear a path towards a more fulfilling, rich life.

 I enjoy working with people, and supporting them in whatever journey they may be on.
 I feel it is a great privilege to have people share their stories with me.